 - Student Statement of Voluntary Participation and Release of All Claims

-If you have any questions or would like to sign up please contact Deputy Rick Serra at firstname.lastname@example.org.
+The program is offered on a first-come, first-served basis.
+The course fills up quickly and changes on a daily basis.
+If you have questions or would like to register, please contact Deputy Rick Serra at firstname.lastname@example.org